I have a love and hate relationship with my morning routine. There are things I absolutely LOVE! There are things I absolutely hate!

 Clothes are outward expressions of inward identity.

 You can tell a lot about a person based on the clothes they wear.
-Athletes where athletic clothes.
+Athletes wear athletic clothes.
 Business people wear professional attire.
 Construction workers wear working attire.

 In the same way, our spiritual clothes are outward expressions of inward identity.
 If you are a child of God, Paul says there are certain attributes that should be clearly seen in your life.